lulab/exSEEK/README.md

 The default configuration file is (snakemake/default_config.yaml).

+Example configuration files can be found in `config/`.

 The parameter values in the configuration file can also be overrided through the `--config` option in [snakemake](https://snakemake.readthedocs.io/en/stable/executable.html).

 The following parameters should be changed: